xdp-project/bpf-examples/pping/MEASUREMENT_STUDY.md

 which interestingly enough seems to be distributed across the cores.
 I guess this is simply due to task switching as mpstat only gives one value per second, and the userspace pping process should only use two threads (one for printing out the RTT messages, and one for cleaning the map).
+Additionally, around 18-24% of CPU is spent in kernelspace processing (not software interrupts), evenly distributed on all the cores.

-The timestamp map now fills with around 3000 entries, which is somewhat worrying considering it's only for 10 flows (many timestamps likely never matched due to retransmissions, delayed ACKs etc, and have to be deleted by userspace).
+The timestamp map now fills with around 3000 entries, which is somewhat worrying considering it's only for 10 flows (many timestamps likely never matched due to retransmissions, delayed ACKs etc, and have to be deleted by userspace, although "only" 300-500 entries per second are deleted from userspace).
+If userspace map-cleaning is disabled (simply achieved by setting a long cleanup interval), then the 16k timestamp entries were filled up in about 42 seconds, and when the map was full (so no more RTTs could be reported), the CPU load dropped back to just 16-20% again, with no userspace or kernelspace load (just software interrupts).
+This seems to indicate that the considerable CPU load is either caused by pushing the reported RTTs through the perf-buffer and then printing them out, or from creating and deleting the timestamp entries (or both).

 Running the traffic the other direction (sending data from VM-3 to VM-1) is also very problematic for eBPF pping.
 While my eBPF pping doesn't end up reporting any RTTs (other than the one from the initial SYN handshake), it cripples the throughput, decreasing it to around 5 Gbit/s.
-This seems to mainly be an effect of XDP disabling GRO, as even when only loading a minimal XDP program the performance is similar.
+This seems to mainly be an effect of XDP disabling GRO, as even when only loading a minimal XDP program (see below) the performance is similar.

 ```c
 #include <linux/bpf.h>